sonic-net/SONiC/doc/snmp-schema-addition.md

     verify the existence of the SNMP table in the datatbase and fork behavior if present, if not continue using old method.

 *dockers/docker-snmp-v2/snmpd-config-updater*:
     this file will be deprecated soon by cacl so no updates will be done

-in repo *sonic-swss-common*:
+In repo *sonic-swss-common*:

 *common/schema.h*:
 ```
 #define CFG_SNMP_TABLE_NAME           "SNMP"
 ```

+In repo *sonic-swss*:

+*doc/swss-schema.md*:
+    add the definition of this schema

 ## Unsolved Issues ##
 - Uploading custom pass-through